 Govt approves purchase of fighter jets, missile systems, weapons worth Rs 38,900 cr

-The decisions were taken at a meeting of the Defence Acquisition Council (DAC) chaired by Defence Minister Rajnath Singh.
+The ASTRA missile is designed to engage and destroy highly manoeuvring supersonic aircraft and has all weather day and night capability.
+The decisions on procurement of the fighter jets, missile systems and other military equipment were taken at a meeting of the Defence Acquisition Council (DAC) chaired by Defence Minister Rajnath Singh.
 The DAC is the highest decision-making body of the defence ministry on procurement.
 The DAC also approved acquisition of Pinaka missile systems as well as procurement of long range land attack missile systems having a firing range of 1000 KM.

 In a press release, the ministry referred to the "current situation and the need to strengthen the armed forces for the defence of our borders" while talking about the decisions of the DAC.
 The Indian and Chinese armies are locked in a bitter standoff in multiple locations in eastern Ladakh for the last seven weeks.
 The tension escalated manifold after 20 Indian soldiers were killed in a violent clash in Galwan Valley on June 15.
 The Chinese side also suffered casualties but it is yet to give out the details.
 The proposals approved by the DAC also included procurement of Pinaka ammunition, software defined radios for the Army and BMP armament upgrades.
 The procurement of 21 MiG-29 and upgrade of the existing fleet of MiG-29 is estimated to cost the government Rs 7,418 crore while purchase of 12 new Su-30 MKI from HAL will be made at a cost of Rs 10,730 crore, the officials said.